He diligently drew and traced

 their sample creations,

-Expressing their intent to sell them.
+Expressing their intent to sell

 The professionals beheld them